-Net finance cost includes interest expense on borrowings as well as interest income on funds o) Income tax
+Net finance cost includes interest expense on borrowings as well as interest income on funds invested.

 Net finance cost also includes other finance income and expense, such as exchange differences on loans and borrowings and unwinding of the discount on provisions.